StrataFoundation/strata/packages/docs/blog/2021-12-21-governance/index.md

 You'll want to setup github actions for your repo.
 Strata has two main workflows relating to this:

   * Devnet Proposal - When a commit is pushed to master, if the rust contracts have changed, create a proposal to devnet governance to release the new version
-  * Mainnet Proposal - When release tags (ex v1.0.0) are pushed to master, if the rust contracts have changed, create a proposal to mainnet governance to release the new version
+  * Mainnet Proposal - When a github release happens, if the rust contracts have changed, create a proposal to mainnet governance to release the new version

 To get these in your repo, you'll want to clone https://github.com/StrataFoundation/strata

 You will need to copy and edit the variables in:

   * `.github/workflows/devnet-proposal.yaml` - When a commit is pushed to master, if the rust contracts have changed, create a proposal to devnet governance to release the new version.
-Make sure to set `governance` to the dev governance we created here
+Make sure to set `governance` to the dev governance address we got from the Upgrade Form.
-  * `.github/workflows/mainnet-proposal.yaml` - When release tags (ex v1.0.0) are pushed to master, if the rust contracts have changed, create a proposal to mainnet governance to release the new version.
+  * `.github/workflows/mainnet-proposal.yaml` - When a github release happens, if the rust contracts have changed, create a proposal to mainnet governance to release the new version.
 Make sure to set `governance` to a production governance, you will need to follow the above steps on mainnet _after_ you verify it works on devnet.

 In particular, make sure there's an entry for each program, and that you set `program, program-id, network, keypair, governance, name, description`.
-If signatory is set, that account must "sign off" on the proposal to get it out of draft stage.
+If `signatory` is set, that account must "sign off" on the proposal to get it out of draft stage.

 These workflows rely on some actions that you will probably not need to edit, but will need to copy: